Deep Operator Learning for High-Fidelity Fluid Flow Field Reconstruction from Sparse Sensor Measurements: Results and discussion

 \subsection{Robustness to Imprecise Sensor Measurements}

-In practical applications, sensory data is often subjected to noise.
-This noise may result from hardware limitations or environmental factors that deteriorate measurement accuracy.
-Models for real-world scenarios should handle such imperfections in the input data.
-A noise-tolerant model is much more useful because it provides reliable predictions even when sensor measurements are imprecise.
-This robustness is critical in situations where data quality is uncertain, such as harsh environments or the use of low-cost sensors.

-This study assesses the resilience of FLRONet and FNO-3D architectures to varying intensities of Gaussian noise applied to the sensor measurements.
-Specifically, the Gaussian noise $\boldsymbol{\xi} \in \mathbb{R}^{p}$ is added to the sensory observation $\mathbf{y} \in \mathbb{R}^{p}$ by:
+Beyond potential data loss, sensor measurements are often subjected to noise due to hardware limitations or environmental factors.
+In such cases, a noise-insensitive model is essential to ensure reliable predictions and prevent noise propagation to downstream tasks.
+In this experiment, we evaluate the resilience of FLRONet and other baselines to varying intensities of noise injected to sensor measurements.
+Specifically, Gaussian noise $\boldsymbol{\xi} \in \mathbb{R}^{p}$ is added to sensor observation $\mathbf{y} \in \mathbb{R}^{p}$: